 4-5x DAY Strength & Hypertrophy Training Block – 2x Strength Days and 3x Hypertrophy Days, split between Upper and Lower body focus and 1x Arm Day.
 7-8 Exercises per workout.

-Here it is guys, the eight week #HyperWorkouts training programme I am following June through to end of July 2018.
+Here it is guys, the 8-Week #HyperWorkouts training programme I am following June through to end of July 2018.
 Phased-programming to follow throughout the year.

 OBJECTIVES OF THIS TRAINING BLOCK

 - High volume Max Strength lifting to break through Strength Plateau

 - Weekly Undulating Periodisation to allow for High Rep Hypertrophy Work (Muscle Growth)

 - Full-Body Workouts with daily bias to Upper/Lower to allow for Adequate Rest

 - A focus on Quads and Pecs Muscle & Strength development (for future carryover)

 IMPORTANT: Can be used for Lowering, Increasing or Maintaining Bodyweight.
 The critical factor to which path you take on this programme will be your diet plan.